Immigration Online Profile Canada

 This section is probably the most useful section of the online profile.

 - Review of eligibility shows if you qualify for the selected visa or immigration option.
 Of course, you still need to pass medical and background tests.

 - Review of medical results indicates if you are inadmissible due to medical issues.
-The officers expect you to go through medical examination for all immigration options.
-Nonetheless, they may waive medical examination for the temporary visa or permit applications.
+The officers expect you to undergo a medical examination for all immigration options.
+They may waive medical examinations for a temporary visa or permit applications.

-- Review of additional documents applies to situations where the officer asks for more documents from you.
+- Review of additional documents applies when the officer asks for more documents from you.

 - The Interview line reflects the outcome of your interview with the officer.
 Luckily, officers rarely interview applicants these days.

 - The Biometrics line shows whether you need to give biometrics or not.
 Sometimes, they do not mention it initially, but they issue a biometrics letter later on.

 - Background check refers to the steps IRCC takes to make sure you are not inadmissible to Canada.
 Sometimes IRCC refuses applicants not because of the eligibility but due to inadmissibility.

 - The final decision shows if you meet all the requirements.